Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 ### Variant calling

 Performed with GATK v 4.0.4.0, following best practices.
 Since Petunia does not have a high quality reference database of variants, we applied filters on the called variants as suggested by GATK.
 To check that the quality filters suggested in best practices were suitable, we plot the distribution of the quality values of the variants.

-This is done with XXX which uses [plot_vcfq_distribution.R](code/plot_vcfq_distribution.R) to make the plots.
+Variant calling performed with script [06_call_variants.sh](code/06_call_variants.sh).
+We then combined the g.vcf files with script [07_combine_gvcfs.sh](code/07_combine_gvcfs.sh).
+The genotype calling and variant quality evaluation is done with script [08_genotype_gvcfs_quality.sh](08_genotype_gvcfs_quality.sh).
+In this script we call an R script to plot the distribution of the quality values to verify that the hard filters proposed by GATK are appropriate.
+This is done with [plot_vcfq_distribution.R](code/plot_vcfq_distribution.R) to make the plots.